Star Wars Roleplaying Game (Fantasy Flight Games): Edge Studio (2020–present)

 In October 2021, Edge Studio announced continued support of the Star Wars Roleplaying Game line via future reprints in phase one and new supplements in phase two.
-Edge Studio's RPG Manager Sam Gregor-Stewart, former lead developer of Star Wars: Edge of the Empire, "hinted at the possibility of a new" Star Wars roleplaying game system.
+Edge Studio's RPG manager Sam Gregor-Stewart, former lead developer of Star Wars: Edge of the Empire, "hinted at the possibility of a new" Star Wars roleplaying game system.
 However, in November 2021, Edge Studio "told Dicebreaker that no standalone Star Wars RPGs are in development, despite the indication last month that it was working on brand new titles in the sci-fi setting".

 In October 2022, ComicBook.com reported that "Asmodee has announced a new print run of several Star Wars Roleplaying Game era sourcebooks, ending a multi-year hiatus of sorts for the once-popular game".
-The titles to be rereleased in November 2022 are: Dawn of the Rebellion, Rise of the Separatists, and Starships and Speeders along with the Game Master's Kits for Age of Rebellion and Edge of Empire.
+The titles to be rereleased in November 2022 were: Dawn of the Rebellion, Rise of the Separatists, and Starships and Speeders along with the game master's kits for Age of Rebellion and Edge of Empire.
 In December 2022, Edge Studio announced the upcoming reprint of eleven books including the Core Rulebooks for Age of the Rebellion, Edge of Empire, and Force and Destiny.
-The three entry level boxed sets for Age of Rebellion, Edge of the Empire, and Force and Destiny respectively are scheduled to be reprinted and released in December 2023.
+The three entry level boxed sets for Age of Rebellion, Edge of the Empire, and Force and Destiny respectively were scheduled to be reprinted and released in December 2023.

+At Gen Con 2026, Wizards of the Coast announced a new Universes Beyond program for licensed Dungeons & Dragons partnerships.
+This program will feature a Star Wars themed sourcebook in 2027.
+Outlets reported speculation that this indicated Edge Studio had lost the tabletop Star Wars license and that its Star Wars Roleplaying Game was finished.
+However, Russ Morrissey reported that Edge Studios announced in its Discord server that the company retains the license.